Software Development Cost Calculator: Estimating With AI Powered Engineering

 3. Boilerplate is approaching free

 The estimate used to include 30-40 percent of dev time on glue code, scaffolding, and routine integrations.
-Now those hours are 5-10 percent.
-Which means more of the estimate concentrates on the genuinely hard work: architecture decisions, complex integrations, judgment-heavy product calls.
-The total drops.
-The per-hour rate of what’s left rises.
-The cost-per-feature math doesn’t get simpler, it gets sharper.
+Now those hours are closer to 5-10 percent, which means more of the estimate concentrates on the genuinely hard work: architecture decisions, complex integrations, judgment-heavy product calls.
+That pushes the total down even as the per-hour value of the work that’s left goes up, so the cost-per-feature math doesn’t get simpler.
+It gets sharper.

 4. Hidden cost: AI code nobody understands